circleguard/circlecore/source/replay-containers.rst

 with different mods.

 Unlike |Map| and |User|, you do not have to specify which scores you would like - |MapUser| assumes you want all of the scores the user has set on the beatmap.
-You can still optionally specify which scores you want.
+You can still optionally specify which scores you want:

 .. code-block:: python